top of page

 Cooperation must become the guiding principle, simply because of the sheer number of people who need to be housed, clothed, fed, kept healthy and, in some way, fulfilled.

 The survival needs come first.
 Clean water.
 Clean air, Healthy food.
-Warmth on the cold.
-Today, and for all of history, the human race finds to difficult to achieve these for all the people alive today.
+Warmth in the cold.
+Today, and for all of history, the human race has found it difficult to achieve these for all the people alive.
 Simply to meet these needs, more cooperation is necessary.

-Yet, it is the very last item in the list that houses human values.
-Human values, heretofore dominantly focused on the value of the individual drive, will continue to shift towards collaboration, support, teamwork, people fulfilling themselves together, rather than each individual fulfilling him or herself.
+Human values, heretofore dominantly focused on the value of the individual drive, will continue to shift towards collaboration, support, teamwork, people fulfilling themselves together, rather than individuals fulfilling themselves.

 The language we use in American is concrete evidence of this values shift.
 That is what “Political Correctness” is all about.
 People ask, “Who are the PC police?”
 The answer is, they are us.